mariko357/RTR105/taylor-expansion/description.md

 The graph below demonstrates the error of function of `atan(x)`, calculated using Taylor series vs the function calculated with `math` library.

 ![](/taylor-expansion/errors/errors.png)

+Thus, it is obvious that increasing number of terms leads to error being smaller.